 Federal Policy for the Protection of Human Subjects (45 CFR 46)

 - Human Subjects Protection--NIH Office for Human Research Protections (OHRP)--contains basic documents concerning the protection of human subjects

-- NIH On-Line Education Module on the Protection of Human Research Participants (new course effective 3/1/08)-- fulfills the NIH education requirment in the protection of human research participants for key personnel.
+- NIH On-Line Education Module on the Protection of Human Research Participants - fulfills the NIH education requirment in the protection of human research participants for key personnel.